aex90832/DexAI/README.md

 This guide assumes **nothing is set up**.
 Every step has sub-steps depending on what you already run.
 Skip the ones that don't apply.

+**Note:** DexAI is an unofficial, non-commercial fan project.
+Not affiliated with Nintendo or The Pokémon Company.
+See [Disclaimer & License](#license--disclaimer) below.

 ---

 ## Table of contents